Build muscle with our Build Exercise Program

-You can now focus on building muscles with our new Build Exercise Program, which is now available on the 28 Day Weight Loss Challenge.
+Focus on building muscles with our Build Exercise Program, which is available on the 28 Day Weight Loss Challenge.

 Share this article

-Exciting news!
-You can now focus on building muscles with our new Build Exercise Program, which is now available on the 28 Day Weight Loss Challenge.
+You can focus on building muscles with our Build Exercise Program, which is available in the The Healthy Mummy App.

 If you’re keen to try out this workout program, it’s likely you have already achieved a great balance of exercise in your weekly routine, with a shift of focus to building lean muscle mass.